Colonne du Guesclin - La Motte-Broons

 Bertrand died in 1380 and his brother Olivier inherited Bron.

-However, the fortress' major strategic location caused many conflicts.
+However, the fortress' strategic location caused many conflicts.

 It therefore changed hands many times during the wars of succession to the Duchy of Brittany.

 The Duke of Brittany Charles de Montfort eventually seized it after a lengthy siege.